gseals/covid-19-tracker/README.md

 ## Description

-* This app tracks the number of confirmed cases, the number of recovered cases, and the number of deaths for CoVID-19 data from a global and country (181 countries) perspective.
+* This application tracks the number of confirmed cases, the number of recovered cases, and the number of deaths for CoVID-19 data from a global and country (181 countries) perspective.
 All data pulled from this [API](https://covid19.mathdro.id/api) and last date/time of information gathered displayed in cards at the top of the page.

 ## Demo Link